v2sCollections/City-of-Dreams/Troubleshooting FAQ.md

 ## My game is crashing on startup❓

-1) Check the install guide and make sure you followed the instructions.
+1) Check the install guide and make sure you follow the instructions.

-2) Perform a Cyberclean.
+2) Make sure the game is installed on a SSD.

+3)Perform a Cyberclean> ⁠Cyberclean Boot up the game and see if the problem is resolved.

+4) Check your Graphics Driver> ⁠Unknown and reinstall it.

+5) Make sure these are up to date>
+⁠Unknown
+⁠Unknown

+6)Go here > G:\SteamLibrary\steamapps\common\Cyberpunk 2077\bin\x64\     and Rename "dxgi.dll" to "d3d12.dll"

+7) Disable the appearance mod menu mod in Vortex

+8) Disable the UHD Splash screen mod in Vortex

+9) Disable the QHD intro mod in Vortex (edited)

+10) Disable/Uninstall the reshade if you have installed and ran the program

 ![img](https://i.imgur.com/wAJUpeU.png)